Tamils in France: History

 The earliest Tamil immigration into France can be traced back to since the 17th Century, from the French-administered colony of Puducherry in India.
 A large number of them hailing from middle-class families who joined the French government on service.

 In the 1790s the French East India Company sent most of the Indian Tamils from Tamil Nadu and Puducherry to France and Réunion for workers and after some years they were permanently settled and makes an residence there itself.

 The later arrivals were mostly Tamils from Sri Lanka, who fled the country during the violence in 1983 and the Civil War that succeeded it.
-Today, there are about 50,000 Sri Lankan Tamils living in France, of which the greatest number live in Paris.
+As of 2017, there were approximately 50,000 Sri Lankan Tamils living in France, with the majority of them residing in Paris.

-The Parisian Tamil community was fairly dispersed and disorderly until 1991, when Paris-based Tamils began to form tightly-knit networks centred in the northern reaches of Rue du Faubourg Saint-Denis.
-Tamil-owned businesses appeared in great numbers seemingly overnight, while the colorful Chariot Festival, a tribute to the Hindu elephant god Ganesha, has become a popular annual procession eagerly anticipated by thousands of Parisians.
-There are Tamil newspapers, a radio station, and a website dedicated to Paris' residents.
+Until 1991, the population of Tamils in Paris was not concentrated in any particular area.
+However, Parisian Tamils began to form groups on and around Northern Rue du Faubourg Saint-Denis.
+Following the growth of the Tamil presence around the street, local businesses which were owned by the Parisian Tamil quickly populated the area.
+A tribute to Ganesha the Hindu elephant god, is well received by both the Tamil and overall Parisian community alike.

 Culture

 Language

 Apart from speaking Tamil their native language, most of the Tamils are fluent speakers of English due to their British colonial past.
 Many of the early migrants had struggled to find work and higher education due to their relatively lesser understanding of the French.
 As a result, many of them have taken up free and paid classes to learn French.
 A critical demand is that the French government create special work-training programs designed to orient refugees from different fields.

-The Tamil community preserve their culture by creating special schools for children.
-Today there are ten or eleven active branches in Paris and in the suburbs (banlieue).
-In these weekend classes, children are taught Tamil, traditional music and dance, and religion.